ParamD12/ParamD12/README.md

 ## 🔭 Current Endeavors
 - I'm currently pursuing my graduation, in the course B. Tech (Artificial Intelligence & Data Science).
-- And I'm also working on upskilling to find suitable roles in Data Analytics or Data Science
+- And I'm also working on upskilling to find suitable roles in Data Analytics or Data Science.

 ## 💻 Projects